standrewsdigital/digital-pattern-library/README.md

 A clear commitment must be given that no new product using the DPL will go live without the explicit, written sign-off by the digital communications team.

+In turn, the digital communications team will provide advice and support for use of the DPL.

 ## 3 Code standards in the DPL